Tales of Dunk and Egg: Adaptations

 The novellas were adapted as comic books which were reprinted as graphic novels:

 Martin wrote in 2014 that film or TV adaptations of the novellas are being discussed.
 He suggested that because HBO owns the TV rights to the setting of Westeros (if not to the characters of the novellas), it would be preferable to have HBO adapt the novellas as well.

 On January 21, 2021, Variety reported that an adaptation of the Tales of Dunk and Egg series, a prequel to the events of Game of Thrones, is in early development on HBO.
+It was given a straight to series order on April 12, 2023.
+The show stars Peter Claffey and Dexter Sol Ansell as the titular characters.
+Filming began in Belfast, Northern Ireland in June 2024.